lance60/2048/README.md

 The javascript file consists of an implementation of the game and the decision making process.
 There is also webpage demonstration included in the repository.

+Note: webpage might become unresponsive if path evaluation iteration is too high.
+Be careful.

 To do:
 - Optimization (alpha-beta pruning).
 - Reduce repeated code.